 Cost Defined by the Type of SaaS Solution

-Another important factor that influences the cost of SaaS solutions is the type of software.
+Another important factor that influences the cost of building a SaaS product is the type of software.

 Some SaaS projects are very difficult to build, mainly due to the level of new features that should be inherent in them and the sensitivity of the data being handled.